Energy Resilience and the Built Environment: Fully funded PhDs

 How and when to apply

-Applying to Loughborough: Recruitment for Loughborough University is currently closed.
-For projects of particular current interest see the “Projects seeking applications” (below).
+Applying to Loughborough: submit your application, including an outline research proposal by 23:59 on 12th March 2022.
+For projects of particular current interest see the “Projects seeking applications” on this page: erbecdt.ac.uk/apply/.
 Applications are accepted through the application portal here.
 When prompted, select the programme ‘Energy Resilience and the Built Environment’, then ‘EPSRC CDT Energy Resilience in the Built Environment’ and quote advert reference ERBE22.
 For guidance with the application process, please see here.

 The four-year studentship is intended to start by 1 October 2022 and provides a tax-free stipend of £15,609* a year for the duration of the studentship plus tuition fees at the home rate.
-Opportunities for non-UK applicants are very limited.
+During this round of advertising we are only accepting applications from those who meet the eligibility criteria for a full EPSRC award.

 *Awards increase every year.
 The levels given here are for 2021 to 2022.